Parth-1709/Todo-list/README.md

 ---

-🧩 How It Works
+##🧩 How It Works
-🏠 Home Page
+###🏠 Home Page

 Loads a Spline 3D scene

-A loading screen appears until the model is ready

-GSAP animates the hero text and buttons
+-A loading screen appears until the model is ready -GSAP animates the hero text and buttons

-Smooth, modern entrance transitions
+-Smooth, modern entrance transitions

-📄 About Page
+###📄 About Page

-Uses GSAP ScrollTrigger
+-Uses GSAP ScrollTrigger

-Animates text and sections when they come into view

-Clean typography and layout
+-Animates text and sections when they come into view -Clean typography and layout

-🗂 Todo Page
+###🗂 Todo Page

-Tasks are draggable using Motion (Framer Motion)
+-Tasks are draggable using Motion (Framer Motion) -Elastic drag interactions

-Elastic drag interactions

-Add, delete, and mark tasks as done
+-Add, delete, and mark tasks as done

-State-based UI updates
+-State-based UI updates

-🧠 What I Learned
+##🧠 What I Learned

-Integrating Spline models into React apps
+-Integrating Spline models into React apps

-Using Motion for draggable components
+-Using Motion for draggable components

-Creating premium UI with GSAP animations

-Scroll-based transitions using ScrollTrigger
+-Creating premium UI with GSAP animations -Scroll-based transitions using ScrollTrigger

-State management for dynamic task lists
+-State management for dynamic task lists

-Async loading behavior for 3D assets
+-Async loading behavior for 3D assets

-Responsive UI with Tailwind CSS
+-Responsive UI with Tailwind CSS